Namma Veedu Vasanta Bhavan

 Namma Veedu Vasanta Bhavan (நம்ம வீடு வஸந்த பவன்) is a chain of vegetarian restaurants headquartered in Egmore, Chennai, India, started in 1969.

 History

 Vasanta Bhavan restaurant was started in Trichy by Patron Mr. A. Muthukrishnan.
 Mr.A.Muthukrishnan started branches in Chennai.
 The chain of restaurants handled by Mr. M. Ravi was changed to Namma Veedu Vasanta Bhavan chain of restaurants.
 He is also the Vice President of the Tamil Nadu Hotels Association.

-The branches in Dubai are managed by Mr. Arunkumar, whose son Mr. Riswa Arunkumar studies in Gems Modern Academy, Dubai and is an aspiring cricketer.
-The students in Riswa's class are Jia Amit Keniya, Musskaan Aggarwal, Saanvi, Nithya Makin, Tanishka Hemant Bhalke, Radhika Prabhu, Meet Patil, Reyansh Daga, Advait Bhubhaneshwar Sai, Daron Chris Fernandes, Priyansh, Rayyaan Hashmat, Rushabh Yadav, Ibrahim, Vihaan Bhaskar, Advait Patil, Sanchay Gupta, Naman Doshi, Kunsh Khandelwal, Adriel Rayen, Arnav Srivastava, Sai Praveen, Aditya Saravanan, Nandana Nair, Pranav Babu, Rahul Ramachandran, Nathon Fernandes and Mohammad Fawaz Akhtar.

 ISO 22000:2005

 Vasanta Bhavan has been accredited with the ISO 22000:2005 quality certificate from QMS, a UK-based company.